 This might not have been so disastrous had the mitts been new, but seventeen years is a long shift for Goretex.
-Dry wind they still stopped, but continuous sheeting Pennine rain was another matter.
+Dry wind they still stopped, but continuous horizontal Pennine rain was another matter.
 It quickly became obvious that my vintage mitts no longer identified as waterproof.
 Late in life they had, in fact, come out as wet/dry non-binary.
 They had elected henceforth to be known as ‘fluid’.
-Into a bin they also went, the bin of a long-suffering BnB at Edale whose owners have no doubt disposed of an incredible diversity of filthy and shattered outdoor gear over the years.
+Into a bin they also went, the bin of a long-suffering BnB at Edale.

-For my next modest blunder into hillier terrain, I’ll be needing new gloves.
-In a mad rush of blood to the head (and hopefully its retention in the fingers), I’ve gone and spent £25 on these Rab extravagances (below).
+For my next blunder into the hills I’d be needing new gloves.
+In a mad rush of blood I went and spent £25 on these Rab extravagances (below).

 These are light, stretchy, and quite engineered.
 They resist a fair bit of cool wind but water soaks in almost immediately.
-Genuine Polartec should be hard-wearing, my ‘Sticky Thinnys’ in similar stuff lasted more than ten years.
-I didn’t really need the grippy blobs, but they were the only sensible gloves they had in the outdoor shop and the cute saleslady said they looked awesome.
+At least genuine Polartec should be hard-wearing, my ‘Sticky Thinnys’ in similar stuff lasted more than ten years.
+I didn’t really need the grippy blobs, but they were the only sensible gloves they had in the shop.
 Twenty-five quid!
 Sigh.

-Consider the gloves above.
-These generic microfleece gloves can be had in any supermarket or discount store, sometimes for as little as one pound – I think I paid £1.79 or something for these in Tesco, unless they’re one of the many pairs of gloves my Mum has stuffed into my pockets over the years, with a stern ‘where are your gloves?’, bless her.
-I decided to perform the first of many Oldie Outdoors Gear Lab©®™ unscientific experiments on these and with a cheapie glove on one hand and a Rab glove on the other I hung both hands out of the window into a sleety February breeze.
+In comparison these generic microfleece gloves (above) can be had in any supermarket or discount store, sometimes for as little as one pound – I think I paid £1.79 or something for these in Tesco.
+As an unscientific experiment, with a cheapie glove on one hand and a Rab glove on the other I hung both hands out of the window into a sleety February breeze.
 Brrr.

 To be honest, I couldn’t detect any difference in short-term hand warmth, or rather lack of it.
 Obviously the Rabs will be more durable, at least they’d better be for twenty-five quid, but I think I’ll carry the cheapies as a 38g backup.
-This leaves the issue of mitts.
+This leaves the issue of lightweight, minimal overmitts.

-Everywhere you can buy for almost nothing Chinese-made ‘ski mitts’, clumsy, fat-fisted things with vulgar logos and dangling with extraneous and undesirable clips, carabiners, straps, elastications and general botherations.
+You can buy easily and for almost nothing ‘ski mitts’, clumsy, fat-fisted things with vulgar logos, dangling with extraneous and undesirable clips, carabiners, straps, elastications and general botherations.
 If you want lightweight minimal mitts, the price is outrageous.
-Mountain Equipment hyperminimal Goretex shell mitts, for example, are a mind-boggling fifty quid, confirming my impression that the only people who can afford that brand are highly-paid BBC science and wildlife presenters.
-I live on a pension, I can’t afford fifty quid for mitts.
-This whole mitt situation confirms one of the soon-to-be-famous Oldie Outdoors Golden Rules of Gear©®™ – to get less, you have to pay more.
+Mountain Equipment hyperminimal Goretex shell mitts, for example, are a mind-boggling fifty quid, confirming my impression that the only people who can afford that brand are highly-paid science and wildlife TV presenters.
+As always with gear, to get less you have to pay more.

-Each one of these mitts would form a serviceable sleeping bag for a full-grown ferret, they’re super-roomy and go all the way up to my elbows.
-Obviously therefore one could not wear them over a shell jacket, this would be a schoolboy error of elementary hydrology as silly as mistakenly on one rainy Pennine morning sleepily putting gaiters on top of overtrousers (who would do that? ahem…) You’d have to get the huge cuffs under the jacket somehow, or the mitts would simply fill up with the water pouring down your arms.
+In a slightly mad shopping experiment I gambled a tenner on a pair of British Army surplus ‘Goretex’ mittens, described on eBay as ‘size medium’.
+The British Army must have enormous hands, these medium mitts are vast!
+Each one would form a serviceable sleeping bag for a full-grown ferret, they go all the way up to my elbows!
+Obviously therefore one could not wear them over a shell jacket, this would be an error of elementary hydrology as silly as on one rainy Pennine morning sleepily putting gaiters on top of overtrousers (who would do that? ahem…).

 The good thing about these mitts is that, apart from their tentlike acreage, they are very minimal, just a thin shell in fact, and definitely they are hyperlight at just 65g each even with all that length.
-What I think I might do is take a sewing machine to them, cutting down and re-hemming the cuffs and perhaps removing the straps altogether.
-I may then actually have serviceable overmitts for a tenner.
-Or I may have to spend fifty quid after all.
-Watch this space, and please feel free to leave any suggestions in the comments below.
-As you can see from the first of my gear bleats, I need all the help I can get.
-Thanks!
+So, all I have to do is take a sewing machine to them, cutting down and re-hemming the cuffs and perhaps removing the straps altogether.
+I may then actually have serviceable overmitts for a tenner….